-The best starting point for understanding plantar fasciitis is with the tissue that causes the problem.
-In this case, it is your plantar fascia that is affected.
-This particular band of tissue runs along the bottom of your foot, connecting the bottom of the heel to the bottom of your forefoot.
-If it helps, you can think of this as being like a bowstring, with your foot arch being the bow.
+Plantar fasciitis is an inflammation of the plantar fascia.
+This band of tissue runs along the bottom of your foot, connecting the bottom of the heel to the bottom of your forefoot.

-Keeping that “bow” comparison in mind, your plantar fascia helps support your foot arch.
-It also has a role in helping absorb the tremendous amount of physical force the foot endures with every step.
-When the fascia is overburdened with excessive stress and strain, tiny tears develop in the tissue, and plays a big part in your morning heel pain.
+The plantar fascia helps support your arch and absorbs the shock the foot endures with every step.
+When it is overburdened with excessive stress and strain, tears develop in the tissue, causing significant pain in your heel.